-Open access means free public online access to research literature - continuing the existing generous practices of scholars who have long volunteered their writing, review and editing services.
+Open access means free public online access to research literature for all readers - continuing the existing generous practices of scholars who have long volunteered their writing, review and editing services.
 There are many paths to open access, all of which are being explored in many different ways throughout the University of Minnesota.

-Many open access publications also allow authors to retain greater control of rights in their publications, and many allow readers broader freedoms to make use of published research.
-Our support for open access options is based on a recognition of the benefits that open access provides to authors, to the University, to the people of Minnesota, and to scholars and others all over the world.
+University of Minnesota Libraries is committed to helping authors and editors explore a wide variety of publishing options.
+Although we recognize that there is value in different publishing models, we support and encourage use of open access options.
+Many open access publications allow authors to retain greater control of rights in their publications and many allow readers broader freedoms to make use of published research.
+The Libraries' support for open access options is based on a recognition of the benefits that open access provides to authors, to the University, to the people of Minnesota, and to scholars and others all over the world.

 Questions or comments about open access issues at the University of Minnesota, and in general, can be directed to email@example.com.